 Update September 13, 2018: The Supreme Court has ruled against us.
 Felicia’s name will not appear on the ballot.
 There will not be an election, because there are only two seats, and two valid candidates.
 Thank you, friends, for your support.
 Please join me in the work to help end systemic domestic violence, and help foster a happy, healthy Tucson through Projects with my small business.
 Read more…

-I will work to update outdated policies to ensure they are and effective and appropriate in supporting students, parents, and staff.
+- Work to update outdated policies to ensure they are and effective and appropriate in supporting students, parents, and staff.

-I will work to increase services and reduce costs through community partnerships, and re-allocation of our budget as needed to support staff and students.
+- Work to increase services and reduce costs through community partnerships, and re-allocation of our budget as needed to support staff and students.

-I will support our school community through listening to, advocating for, and amplifying voices of each of us, and all of us.
+- Support our school community through listening to, advocating for, and amplifying voices of each of us, and all of us.

-I will work to ensure that each Amphi student is safe and able to learn.
+- Work to ensure that each Amphi student is safe and able to learn.
 I will work to ensure that staff is supported and accountable.
 I will work to ensure that our communities get return on our investment.

 My son and I have been a part of Amphi since 2011, as student, parent, Holaway Elementary PTO Secretary, Vice-President, President, as a Member of the Superintendent’s Community Council, Member of Superintendent’s Teacher Advisory Council, Participant in Superintendent Jaeger’s listening tour, substitute teacher, instructional aide, and teacher.